sauvc/rulebook/rulebook.md

 - Teams have to make a 10 minutes presentation about their AUVs and their design and engineering process on the "seminar day" of the competition.
 - The date and venue of the presentation will be confirmed 1 week before the competition.
-- The presentation will be judged and a maximum of **15** points can be earned towards the competition.
+- The presentation will be judged and a maximum of **[15 points]** can be earned towards the competition.
 - There will be a 5 minutes Q&A session after the presentation.

 ### Presentation Rubrics

-The presentation will be judged on the following Rubrics (3 points each).
+The presentation will be judged on the following rubrics (3 points each).

 - Timeliness (<= 10min)
 - Technical Overview (for eg. Mechanical & Electronics & Software architecture of the AUV.)